falcosecurity/falco-website/content/en/docs/grpc/client-go.md

 The [client-go](https://github.com/falcosecurity/client-go) Go library provides:

 - [type and service mappings](https://godoc.org/github.com/falcosecurity/client-go/pkg/api/outputs) for the Falco gRPC API.
 For more information, see [output schema](../outputs).
-- `Client` and `Config` structs aimed at simplifying the connection to the gRPC server.
+- `Client` and `Config` structs that simplify the connection to the gRPC server.
 For more information, see [documentation](https://godoc.org/github.com/falcosecurity/client-go/pkg/client).

 Refer to the [fully-functional example](https://github.com/falcosecurity/client-go/blob/master/examples/output/main.go) to see how the Go client connects to the Falco gRPC Outputs API and displays the events in JSON.

-Anyways, various examples for various APIs are available into the [examples directory](https://github.com/falcosecurity/client-go/tree/feat/bidi-grpc-outputs/examples) of the [client-go](https://github.com/falcosecurity/client-go) repository.
+Additional examples for various APIs are located in the [examples](https://github.com/falcosecurity/client-go/tree/master/examples) directory of the [client-go](https://github.com/falcosecurity/client-go) repository.

 1. Ensure that you have the certificates in the example's path at `/tmp/{client.crt,client.key,ca.crt}`.

-2. From the [client-go](https://github.com/falcosecurity/client-go) root directory, run:
+2. In the [client-go](https://github.com/falcosecurity/client-go) root directory, run:

     ```bash
     $ go run examples/output/main.go | jq
     ```

-    You should see output events starting flowing in depending on the set of rules your Falco instance has.
+    The output events starting flowing in depending on the set of rules in the Falco instance.

     ```json
     {